vicsanity623/PyOB/README.md

 </div>

+---

+This is the result of ongoing, **real-time self-evolution** autonomous loop running on GitHub Actions.
+As a sole developer, I have built the core engine, verification pipeline, and cloud deployment service (`pyob-bot`).

+Because the development process is so intertwined with automation, things sometimes move fast, and the README and DOCUMENTATION can lag behind the latest patch / cloud-verified commits (as seen in the most recent PRs).

+**We welcome contributions!** If you have ideas on improving the LLM prompts (the core intelligence), streamlining the 5-layer verification, or fixing any unexpected edge cases, please:
+1. Fork this repository.
+2. Make your changes.
+3. Submit a **Pull Request**.

+---
+---

 ## 🧠 What is PyOB?

 PyOB is NOT a personal AI CHAT assistant.
 PyOB is an **autonomous code review and feature engineering system** that continuously analyzes, patches, and evolves your codebase through a multi-stage verification pipeline.
 Unlike "black-box" coding assistants that rewrite entire files, PyOB operates with **surgical XML-based edits**, a **persistent symbolic dependency ledger**, and **automated GitHub integration** — ensuring your project is never left in a broken state.
 It **already knows its purpose and goals**.